 Every purchase you make online.
 Websites you visit.
 Accounts you open or post you share.
 This is the digital footprint that you leave behind with all of your devices whether you intended to or not.
 Why is a digital footprint important?
 Well, for starters, these online traces pose a risk to your privacy, but it’s so much more than that.
 Here’s a better explanation of what you need to know plus how to erase your digital footprint.

-It’s important to understand digital footprints and how we can limit or erase our data online.
-It also helps to get a few examples and differentiate between passive vs active digital footprints.
+It’s important to understand digital footprints and how we can limit or erase our online data.
+It also helps to get a few examples of all the data and differentiate between passive vs active digital footprints.

 The way we present ourselves online influences our offline reputation, so it’s worth being intentional about our digital footprint!